Lean Project Management

 The essence of the Lean approach lies in some specific principles.
 Let’s list them out and consider their essentials.

 It is one of the fundamentals of Lean project management.
 A loss in Lean means any element that stops bringing significance or value for users.
 Lean is closely related to the user needs and preferences, which in turn has a real impact on development.
 Additionally, losses include the following cases:

 - development hold-ups that are often caused by unclear project requirements.

 - implementation of excessive functionality into the project.

-- extra time-consuming through bureaucracy and solving different business issues with the other people.
+- extra time waste through bureaucracy and solving different business issues with other people.

 Principle 2.
 Fast speed of project delivery

 This Lean principle follows logically from the first principle.
-Thanks to the lack of losses and saving resources, developers are more quickly coping with the work on the project.
+Thanks to the lack of losses and saving resources, developers cope with the work on the project faster.

 Principle 3.
 Focus on continuous learning and team motivation